2.1 Understand the social environment of road transport and the rules governing it

 The driver of this vehicle may also be exempt CPC provided they were using it only to carry materials in the course of their work and driving it was not the main activity (parks and gardens work or street repairs for example)

-9. vehicles being driven within 62 miles (100 kilometres) of their base, when not carrying passengers or goods and when the driver’s main job isn’t driving a lorry, bus or coach
+9. Vehicles being driven within 62 miles (100 kilometres) of their base, when not carrying passengers or goods and when the driver’s main job isn’t driving a lorry, bus or coach

-Driver Certificate of Professional Competence – periodic training
+Periodic Driver Certificate of Professional Competence training

 Requirement to prove entitlement

-Driver Qualification card front and back
+Driver Qualification Card (front and back)

-Driver Qualification card front and back
+Driver Qualification Card (front and back)

 2.2 Understand the regulations governing the carriage of goods